git-moss/ConvertWithMoss/README-FORMATS.md

 ## Yamaha YSFC

 This format is used in most of the Yamaha Workstation.
 While the format is the same, the content is different.
-Currently, the formats of the Montage (not Montage M) and MODX/MODX+ are support both as source and destination format.
-That covers files with the endings X7L, X7U, X8L and X8U.
-As the source the backup formats X7A and X8A are supported as well.
+Currently, the formats of the Montage (not Montage M) and MODX/MODX+ are supported both as source and destination format.
+That covers files with the endings X7A, X7L, X7U (Montage) and X8A, X8L, X8U (MODX/MODX+).
+The backup formats X7A and X8A are supported only as a source.

 Furthermore, the formats of older models are suppored for reading only: